-Dr. James Wadley is Associate Professor and Director of the Master of Human Services program at The Lincoln University.
-As a scholar-practioner, he is a licensed professional counselor and maintains a private practice in the States of Pennsylvania and New Jersey.
+Dr. James Wadley is Professor and Chair of the Counseling and Human Services Master of Human Services department at Lincoln University.
+As a scholar-practitioner, he is a licensed professional counselor and maintains a private practice in the States of Pennsylvania and New Jersey.

 He is the founding editor of the scholarly, interdisciplinary journal, the Journal of Black Sexuality and Relationships (University of Nebraska Press).
-His academic and professional background in human sexuality education and educational leadership has enabled him to galvanize scholars and practitioners in the field of sexology across the world.
+He is also the founder and Principal of the Association of Black Sexologists and Clinicians and his professional background in human sexuality education, educational leadership, and program development has enabled him to galvanize scholars and practitioners in the field of sexology across the world.

 Dr. Wadley received his Doctorate of Philosophy degree in Education from the University of Pennsylvania with a concentration in Educational Leadership and Human Sexuality Education.
 He earned a Master of Science in Education degree in School Psychology from the University of Kentucky after completing his B.A. in Psychology from Hampton University.
-Finally, he holds a clinical postgraduate certificate from Thomas Jefferson University/Council for Relationships in Philadelphia and several other state certifications that enable him to be one of the nation’s best marriage, family, and sexuality clinicians.
+He holds a clinical postgraduate certificates from Thomas Jefferson University/Council for Relationships in Philadelphia.
+In 2020, Dr. Wadley also earned a Performance Leadership Certificate from Cornell University.
+He is an AASECT Certified Sex Therapist Supervisor.
+These credentials and a wealth of domestic and international clinical experiences, has catapulted him to be one of the nation’s best marriage, family, and sexuality clinicians.